Inspiring a Young Detective

 - My son has had so much fun with the book, Solve the Famous Hound of the Baskervilles Mystery.
 It is interactive, like a detective kit and book in one, and it includes lots of activities for critical thinking as kids work to solve the case.

 - Learning Table has a list of the Best Books for Kid Detectives.
 Click here to view!

-- Click here for a free printable Alphabetical Order Scavenger Hunt for Kid Detectives.
+- Click here for a printable Alphabetical Order Scavenger Hunt for Kid Detectives.